maios/BadgifySwift/README.md

 * Swift 4.0

 ## Installations
-BadgifySwift can be installed via CocoaPods or manual
+BadgifySwift can be installed via CocoaPods or Carthage or manual

 ### CocoaPods
 Before you start, make sure you have installed CocoaPods, you can follow the instructions [here](http://guides.cocoapods.org/using/getting-started.html#installation).